 Companies which handle huge amounts of data, such as call centres, may also look to appoint a person or an in-house team to handle data in light of GDPR security.
 This ensures that companies are covered so things go right.
-It will also help in case things go wrong and a breach does happen which would require sensitive management and reporting to the ICO in a timely manner.
+It will also help in case things go wrong and a breach does happen.
+This would require sensitive management and reporting to the ICO in a timely manner.

 GDPR security and IT

 It is also imperative to ensure any third parties you use are GDPR compliant.
-Their failure to comply would mean your own failure too.
+Their failure to comply would mean your failure too.
 Think about how your email service provider is handling, storing and processing your customer data.
 Ensure your web host is compliant if they collect data on your website visitors, such as through Google Analytics.

 It is becoming increasingly common for companies to have BYOD policies.
 GDPR security needs to cover all technology and devices which would handle customer data.
 So, if your staff do use their personal phones for professional purposes, educate them on security measures and ensure they are GDPR compliant.